mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-set-up-your-account.md

 ![](../../../../.gitbook/assets/How-to-set-up-your-Accrualify-account-2.PNG)

-If you will be out of office for any amount of time and you would like to assign a vacation delegate during your time away, please reach out to AP@mattermost.com.
+If you'll be out of office for any amount of time and would like to assign a vacation delegate during your time away, please reach out to AP@mattermost.com.